adhillon0817/browniepoints/README.md

 # Module 04 Challenge: browniepoints

-In this progra, you will be able to play a quiz game where every time you are answering the question the tim is decreasing and that is your score.
+In this program, you will be able to play a quiz game where every time you are answering the question the tim is decreasing and that is your score.
 You will then be prompted to enter your intials which is a required prompt.
 There will be a series of 10 questions with 3 options to choose from all based on javascript.

 ## User Story